Asthma: Finding Your Triggers

 • Dry, cold air.

-• Medicines, such as aspirin or beta-blockers.
+• Some medicines, such as aspirin, nonsteroidal anti-inflammatory drugs, or beta-blockers.

 This information does not replace the advice of a doctor.
-Healthwise, Incorporated, disclaims any warranty or liability for your use of this information.
+Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.